The Necessary Stage’s drama on normality, Wild Rice’s censorship monologue open in March

 The “old-fashioned” linear narrative is an illusion of how life is lived.
 “Who makes sense of all the fragments I see?
 I do.
 There is no one else I can depend upon.”

-The second political play, put up by Wild Rice, is a restaging of Alfian Sa’at’s one-sided conversation about theatre censorship with a government official, with the unwieldy title of The Death Of Singapore Theatre As Scripted By The Infocomm Media Development Authority Of Singapore.
+The second political play, put on by Wild Rice, is a restaging of Alfian Sa’at’s one-sided conversation about theatre censorship with a government official, with the unwieldy title of The Death Of Singapore Theatre As Scripted By The Infocomm Media Development Authority Of Singapore.

 First staged in 2022, it is a one-woman performance-lecture acted by Farah Ong, chronicling moral panic, culture wars and how bureaucratic language and political elites have shaped Singapore’s theatre landscape from colonial times to the present.

 It has been described by some as the revenge of a playwright, the long title itself an assertion.
-Alfian, 47, says he crafted it after he came across American playwright Jackie Sibblies Drury’s play about the genocide in Namibia between 1904 to 1908.
+Alfian, 47, says he crafted it after he came across American playwright Jackie Sibblies Drury’s play about the genocide in Namibia between 1904 and 1908.
 Its title begins with We Are Proud To Present A Presentation and comes up to 26 words.

-Afian says: “I wanted to introduce something potentially bureaucratically messy.
+Alfian says: “I wanted to introduce something potentially bureaucratically messy.
 If officials have to archive it, they have to list the whole title and I wonder if there might be a word limit.
 It’s something that will intervene in the otherwise smooth running of bureaucratic systems.”

 The script is sprinkled with provocative directions, such as one that indicated a rude gesture without specifying what it would look like.

 The Infocomm Media Development Authority (IMDA) asked the company to send it a video recording for screening.
-Alfian says his idea was initially to assimilate each round of IMDA feedback into the script so that the authority becomes co-authors of the work, though it “didn’t play ball” and held back from implicating itself.
+Alfian says his idea was initially to assimilate each round of IMDA feedback into the script so that the authority becomes a co-author of the work, though it “didn’t play ball” and held back from implicating itself.

-His experiment also addresses the audience directly to put them into the shoes of the censors.
+His experiment also addresses the audiences directly to put them into the shoes of the censors.
 “Maybe it’s too far to say that audiences are complicit, but in terms of allyship with artists, it’s important that it’s not a battle that artists fight alone.
 The audience has a role to play as well.”

 Irfan Kasban, 37, directs, and says that for him, The Death Of Singapore Theatre is a love letter to the IMDA, with each scene a different stage of grief during a protracted break-up.